-There are 38 scholarships available for pursuing a Government major as of February 2026.
-You can find tens of Government scholarships available for high school senior, college senior, post-graduate, college, high school junior, college sophomore, college junior, and high school sophomores.
-Some prominent Government scholarships for students include the James H. Dunn, Jr. Memorial Fellowship Scholarship, the North Carolina Oratorical Contest Scholarship, and the National Washington Crossing Foundation Scholarship.
-You can find Government scholarships for pursuing your bachelor's, four-year, undergraduate, associates, doctoral, or graduate school.
+There are 38 scholarships available for pursuing a Government major as of April 2026.
+You can find tens of Government scholarships available for high school senior, college senior, post-graduate, college sophomore, college junior, college freshman, high school junior, high school sophomore, and colleges.
+Some prominent Government scholarships for students include the James H. Dunn, Jr. Memorial Fellowship Scholarship, the American Legion Department of Arkansas High School Oratorical Scholarship Program, and the Missouri Oratorical Contest Scholarship.
+You can find Government scholarships for pursuing your bachelor's, graduate school, four-year, two-year, doctoral, advanced degree, undergraduate, or community college.

-You can find scholarship financial aid for studying Government by using a scholarship search engine like Scholarships That Work, which has 38 Government scholarships with an average award amount of $6,680.
-You can also find scholarships to pursue Government by inquiring with organizations that offer Law & Public Policy scholarships, like the Governor's Office of the State of Illinois, the American Legion, Department of North Carolina, the Washington Crossing Foundation, or the Government Finance Officers Association.
+You can find scholarship financial aid for studying Government by using a scholarship search engine like Scholarships That Work, which has 38 Government scholarships with an average award amount of $7,040.
+You can also find scholarships to pursue Government by inquiring with organizations that offer Law & Public Policy scholarships, like the Governor's Office of the State of Illinois, the American Legion, Department of Arkansas, the American Legion, Department of Missouri, or the Law Office of Shane R. Kadlec.

 To apply for scholarships in Government, you will need to fill out the scholarship application form on the scholarship page.
-For four of these scholarships, you will need to submit an essay.
-Several Government scholarships require a resume, and two awards require letters of recommendation.
+For five of these scholarships, you will need to submit an essay.
+Several Government scholarships require a resume, and three awards require letters of recommendation.
 The GPA requirements for Government scholarships vary between a 2.0 and 3.0 minimum GPA.
-One Government scholarships require nomination from a teacher or coach.
+Two Government scholarships require nomination from a teacher or coach.

-Some of the best scholarships for studying Government are the Government Finance Professional Development Scholarship, the Stephen J. Roy Memorial Scholarship Fund, the Naval Intelligence Essay Contest Scholarship, the Dale Martin Family Educational Scholarship, and the Robert J. Huffman Memorial Scholarship.
+Some of the best scholarships for studying Government are the Law Office of Shane R. Kadlec Public Service Scholarship, the James Madison Junior Fellowship Scholarship, the Dale Martin Family Educational Scholarship, the Boren Fellowship Scholarship, and the Urban Fellows Program Scholarship.
 The best Government scholarships will be listed at the top of this page.

 All students who plan on studying or majoring in Government are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Government scholarships may vary, so be sure to read the scholarship listing carefully.
-Two scholarships for Government majors are specifically open to applicants who identify as Asian or Native American or Alaska Native students.
-Of these scholarships, two require community service participation.
-Plus, four scholarships for studying Government require extracurricular involvement.
+Plus, five scholarships for studying Government require extracurricular involvement.
 For military-affiliated students, there are one scholarship for studying Government specifically available to you.

 Scholarships by Major